 - I wanted to be there for them, to help them feed their hungry minds.

-- No. I didn’t want to shield them from the real world.
+- No, I didn’t want to shield them from the real world.
 On the contrary, I wanted to keep their eyes open.
 I wanted to make them aware and show them the real world that they might otherwise miss out on while spending long hours in the classrooms.

 Is there a homeschool manual out there???

-To be honest, I questioned myself if I could really do it.
-If I was good enough.
-I also wondered if my kids would benefit from being homeschooled or if I was just siting on a cloud of illusion and setting us all on a path to failure.
+I couldn’t help but wonder if my kids would really BENEFIT from being homeschooled or if I was just sitting on a cloud of ILLUSION and setting us all on a path to FAILURE.

 How would I actually teach my children?
 Me?
 It’s not like I’m a teacher!?
 What if I mess up?
-I’m certainly not perfect?!
+I’m certainly not perfect?!?

 I’ve always had good grades (with the exception of German – sorry Germans, I’m not meant to speak your language.
 I tried!).

-I was taught to MEMORIZE, not learn, and I was rewarded for just that.
+I was taught to MEMORIZE, not learn.
+And I was rewarded for just that.

 In the end I only retained the content of subjects I’d been passionate about (or at least some areas of certain subjects) while the rest managed to quickly disappear in the black hole of my brain.

 For the first time, I seriously considered homeschooling.

 We certainly had the option to try our public school and see where it takes us, but the quality of education just didn’t seem to justify the effort.
 Private schools seemed expensive and not significantly better in the areas of concern, so they were crossed off the list.